The 15th 1000 Londoners Movie Night: Goodbye Europe

 ‘Goodbye Europe’ will take you inside a cage fight, an evangelical church and a rehearsal room at the Royal Ballet.
 They will show you the perspectives of a Bulgarian abseiler, a Swedish economist, a Spanish Big Issue vendor, a Finnish hairdresser and many many more.

-The films will be edited along BFI footage from the 50s to today, curated by the archivists from London’s Screen Archives.
+The films are edited along footage from the 1950s to today, curated and edited by 1000 Londoners Creative Director Mark Currie and supplied by London’s Screen Archives.
 Following each screening, we offer a panel discussion with filmmakers and contributors.

 ‘Goodbye Europe’ is the 15th and most ambitious 1000 Londoners Movie Night to date.
 Join us at the: